jnuqui/goofy-text/README.md

 Without the app, manually typing the "goofy text" is cumbersome and time consuming, which results in not being able to be completed and sent in a timely, comedic manner.
-So I developed this app so that it is ready to be used for optimal comedic messaging. 😜
+So I developed this app so that it is ready to be used for quick, fun-filled messaging. 😜